-More and more organizations are turning to predictive analytics to increase their bottom line and competitive advantage using predictive analytics.
+Though predictive analytics has been around for decades, it's a technology whose time has come.
+More and more organizations are turning to predictive analytics to increase their bottom line and competitive advantage.
 Why now?

-- Growing volumes and types of data and more interest in using data to produce valuable information.
+- Growing volumes and types of data, and more interest in using data to produce valuable insights.

 - Tougher economic conditions and a need for competitive differentiation.

 With interactive and easy-to-use software becoming more prevalent, predictive analytics is no longer just the domain of mathematicians and statisticians.
 Business analysts and line-of-business experts are using these technologies as well.